 Most Common Types of WordPress Plans

-1. Shared Self-Hosted WordPress Plans – Good for small websites & blogs.
+- Shared Self-Hosted WordPress Plans – A budget-friendly option great for blogs and small sites.

-2. Managed Hosting WordPress Plans – Good for larger websites.
+- Managed Hosting WordPress Plans – Offers better speed, support, and updates, ideal for business websites.

 Shared Self-Hosted WordPress Plans

-The reason behind their low costs is quite simple.
-These plans allow you to share hosting resources with other small business / individual users.
+These plans are cheaper because they let you share hosting resources with other small businesses or individual users.

-You can even use these plans to start an online store.
+These plans can even support you if you’re looking to start an online store.

 Downsides of a Shared Self-Hosted WordPress Plan

-There are two big downsides to using a shared self-hosted WordPress plan.
+There are two major downsides to using a shared self-hosted WordPress plan.

-Once you start making money online, you can easily upgrade to a more powerful WordPress plan.
+As you start generating revenue online, upgrading to a more powerful WordPress plan becomes easy.

-Most shared hosting companies offer multiple levels of upgrades with more resources, so you can also upgrade to their VPS hosting plans if needed.
-Or jump to a managed WordPress plan, which we will discuss in a moment.
+Many shared hosting providers offer different upgrade levels with more resources.
+You can move up to their VPS hosting plans or switch to a managed WordPress plan, which we will discuss soon.

 Which Shared WordPress Plan is Right for Me?

-That’s why we did the research for you.
+That’s why we’ve done the research for you.

-Check out our complete guide on choosing the best WordPress hosting plan for your website for the full breakdown.
+Read our comprehensive guide on choosing the best WordPress hosting plan for your site for detailed insights.

-If you are just starting out, then we recommend Bluehost.
-They are one of the biggest hosting companies in the world and an officially recommended WordPress hosting provider.
+If you’re just starting, we recommend Bluehost.
+They are one of the largest hosting companies worldwide and an officially recommended WordPress hosting provider.

-Bluehost is also offering WPBeginner users a generous discount on hosting with a free domain name and free SSL certificate.
-Basically, you can get started for just $2.75 per month.
+Bluehost offers WPBeginner users an exclusive discount on hosting, including a free domain name and SSL certificate.
+This means you can get started for just $1.99 per month.

-The other top contenders in this category are Hostinger and SiteGround.
+Other top choices in this category are Hostinger and SiteGround.

-Hostinger is better if you have a small budget.
-SiteGround costs a little more but offers premium value for your money with absolute top-notch support and industry-leading technology.
+Hostinger is perfect if you have a limited budget.
+SiteGround may cost more, but offers excellent value with top-notch support and advanced technology.

-Bonus: Need help with setting up a blog?
-Our expert team can help set up your blog for free.
-See the details on our free WordPress blog setup service.
+Bonus: Need help setting up your blog?
+Our team offers a free WordPress blog setup service.

-Now, what happens when your business grows and your website starts getting large traffic, over 100,000 visitors per month?
+So, what happens when your site grows and traffic crosses 100,000 visitors per month?

 Managed WordPress Plans

-Managed WordPress plans are like a concierge service where all technical aspects of running WordPress are managed by the host.
+Managed WordPress plans are like a concierge service where the host manages all technical aspects of running WordPress.

-They handle WordPress security, installing updates, website speed, keep backups, and scalability.
+They handle WordPress security, updates, website speed, backups, and scalability.

 These plans include premium support from more knowledgeable WordPress engineers.
 It is like having your small team of developers take care of your website maintenance.

-Most starter websites and businesses do not make any money in the beginning.
-They may find it harder to justify the cost associated with the managed WordPress plans.
+Most starter websites and businesses do not make money in the beginning, so they may find it harder to justify the cost associated with the managed WordPress plans.

 Cons of Choosing a Managed WordPress Plan